Ross River, Yukon: Economy

 Mining exploration increased in the region around Ross River through the 1950s and an exploration and mining boom occurred in the 1960s and 1970s with the discovery and development of the Faro mine.

 In 1950 and 1951 Al Kulan, who was inducted into the Canadian Mining Hall of Fame in 2005, prospected the Pelly Range.
 In 1952 he located mineralization in the Anvil district.
 In 1953 Ross River Dena citizen Jack Sterriah mentioned a heavy concentration of rust in Vangorda Creek that he had known about as a boy.
 That year Kulan, Peter Thompson along with Dena citizens Arthur John, China Sterriah, Jack Ladue and Robert Etzel prospected Vangorda Creek and found the first significant mineralization in the area on July 2.
 They, along with Dena members Joe Etzel and Jack Steriah, were issued shares in the company formed as a result of the discovery, Vangorda Mines Ltd. The property was optioned to Prospectors Airways, headquartered in Toronto.

 Arthur John, a Dena elder, learned prospecting from, and worked with, Kulan in the early 1950s and his fluency in English enabled him to serve as an intermediary between Kulan and other Ross River Dena members who also learned to identify minerals.
 John had a long career prospecting with Conwest Exploration as well as Kulan's companies Spartan Exploration and Welcome North Mines.

 From 1954 to 1957 Kulan prospected north-west of the Vangorda and discovered a rusty area.
 Geochemical and geophysical surveys resulted in several drill targets.
-Propspectors Airways would only pay for a packsack drill.
+Prospectors Airways would only pay for a packsack drill.
 The first drill hole was attempted over the No. 2 orebody of what, a decade later, would become Canada's largest lead-zinc mine.
 This hole could not reach the bedrock due to heavy overburden.
 The program was discontinued.
 In 1964 the property was re-staked by Dynasty Explorations which Kulan was a director and officer of.
 Dynasty staked large tracts of the district and identified many drill targets.
 Due to lack of funds they joined forces with Cyprus Mines Corporation of Los Angeles.
 The joint venture was running over budget when a move was made to one of the mineralized sites selected by Kulan, which was one of the last hopes for the discovery of a successful body of ore.
 In the summer of 1965 the discovery of the mine was made and resulted in the biggest staking rush the Yukon Territory had ever seen.
 The mine closed permanently in 1997.

+Transportation

+Primary access to the Campbell Highway is via a nine-mile access road.
+Formerly it was accessed along a six-mile Canol Road section that is no longer maintained.

+It is serviced by Ross River Airport, used mainly for charter and scheduled flights to and from Whitehorse and Watson Lake.